Give the Gift of a Second Chance

 Tenny Jr. is an 8-year-old beagle who was surrendered to Chicago Animal Care and Control in August.
 He arrived at Heartland like so many other poor pups in his situation: In a state of shock and too depressed to move or eat.
 In addition, despite spending only two days at CACC, Tenny caught a viral upper respiratory infection.
 Whereas an owned pet can fight off a cold pretty easily, shelter dogs like Tenny often struggle to get healthy again.
 The stress of having their lives turned upside down compromises their immune systems, and the dogs we take from partner shelters like CACC are often lacking a vaccine history that would help protect them from infectious diseases.
 Over the following few days, Tenny Jr.’s slight cough erupted into full-blown pneumonia.
 We decided to hospitalize Tenny at VEG – Buffalo Grove for IV antibiotics and 24-hour monitoring.

 Around this same time, we met a prospective adopter named Mitch.
 Mitch is 95 years young and has had dogs all of his life.
 And what a life he’s had!
 Mitch would regularly visit us at the shelter.
 He always brought us fantastic cheesecakes and asked when we might have a senior dog that would be a good fit for him.
 When Tenny was discharged from VEG and met Mitch, it was love at first sight!
 Mitch took Tenny home as a foster to adopt while we continued to monitor his health.
 Tenny also had chronic ear infections, and one of his ears had a painful mass.
 Once Tenny was healthy enough, we performed a surgery to remove and biopsy the mass in his ear and apply ear medication deeper into his ear canal.
+Mitch was by Tenny’s side through it all.
+When our vet cleared Tenny for adoption, Mitch was eager to make it official.
+Thanks to your donations, Tenny Jr. received the quality medical care he so desperately needed, and Mitch now has a happy, healthy pup to dote on.
+The best is yet to come for these two!

 Queen ClementineAudrey